jrhee17/armeria/xds/docs/DEVELOPER.md

 - Subscribe to a resource.
 - Watch a resource.

-Subscribing to a resource signifies that the `XdsClient` will start subscribing to a remote control plane for the requested resource.
+Subscribing to a resource signifies that the `XdsBootstrap` will start subscribing to a remote control plane for the requested resource.
 If the resource is not watched before, this may involve creating a new connection with the remote control plane to fetch remote data.
-It is important that subscriptions are closed so that `XdsClient` doesn't leak resources.
+It is important that subscriptions are closed so that `XdsBootstrap` doesn't leak resources.

-Watching a resource means registering a callback to the `XdsClient`.
-Once a `XdsClient` receives a resource, it will notify the registered watchers of the event.
+Watching a resource means registering a callback to the `XdsBootstrap`.
+Once a `XdsBootstrap` receives a resource, it will notify the registered watchers of the event.

 The above operations are distinct because users may not necessarily want to always subscribe to a resource.
 For instance users may want to query a resource defined in the `Bootstrap`'s `static_resources` section.

-To prove by contradiction, assume that only a single `XdsClient.watch` API were defined.
+To prove by contradiction, assume that only a single `XdsBootstrap.watch` API were defined.
 If we are interested in watching a cluster and its endpoints, we can write the following:
 ```
-XdsClient.watch(CLUSTER, "my-cluster", clusterWatcher);
+XdsBootstrap.watch(CLUSTER, "my-cluster", clusterWatcher);
-XdsClient.watch(ENDPOINT, "my-cluster", endpointWatcher);
+XdsBootstrap.watch(ENDPOINT, "my-cluster", endpointWatcher);
 ```

 For the first call to `CLUSTER`, we would like to query the remote control plane and fetch the